When will I receive the decision?

 - you agree to us deciding the review without appearing at a hearing.

-We will send you the decision in writing.
+If we make a decision without conducting a hearing, we will send you the decision in writing.

 Look at the Information about decisions fact sheet for more information.
 You can also watch our video guide.